 A quick investigation reveals that complaints about GPs are perhaps not quite as rare as we’d hope they’d be.
 According to the General Medical Council (GMC), they receive more complaints about GPs than about anything else.
 What’s more, the Medical Defence Union, which insures over 50% of the GPs in the UK says that the number of medical negligence claims per year is rising and that the bulk of these cases involve a delayed or mistaken diagnosis.
 Other causes for complaint include a rude or unpleasant attitude, mistakes when prescribing and issues around confidentiality.

-If you feel that your GP has treated you in a negligent manner, and that this treatment resulted in your injury, then call us on 0800 234 6438, or use our online claim form.
+If you feel that your GP has treated you in a negligent manner, and that this treatment resulted in your injury, then call a trained legal adviser on 0800 234 6438, or use the online claim form.
 The injury in question may be as obvious as an illness which ought to have been diagnosed originally, but which has now become far more serious, or it may be psychological in nature, brought on by the distress and anxiety of being badly treated by a GP whom you turned to for help at a vulnerable time.

 It’s hard to avoid lurid headlines claiming that the number of compensation claims being made against the NHS poses a threat to its’ financial stability.
 Many patients, when faced with negligent treatment, may hesitate to make a claim because of this perception.
 It’s worth examining, therefore, the actual numbers of patients who make a complaint of negligence when compared to the numbers treated, and the contrast between the vast bulk of people who are perfectly satisfied with their treatment and those few who have been left with no option but to seek compensation.